-Loudness perception is more complex than can be represented with a simple number, but it’s generally accepted that 40-60 dB(SPL) is the value for conversational speech, 80-90 dB(SPL) for loud traffic, and 130-140 dB(SPL) for a loud rock concert, which is also considered the threshold of pain.
+The perception of loudness is more complex than can be represented with a simple number, but it’s generally accepted that 40-60 dB(SPL) is the value for conversational speech, 80-90 dB(SPL) for loud traffic, and 130-140 dB(SPL) for a loud rock concert, which is also considered the threshold of pain.

 As mentioned above, the K System uses the “magic” value of 83 dB(SPL) as a monitoring level, and that has become something of a standard in mixing and mastering studios.
 If you align your listening environment so that your reference level, the average loudness of your sound, is always 83 dB(SPL), you can often get very consistent levels mostly just by using your ears.
 But even having a stable monitor volume is not always reliable on its own: your perception of loudness can be altered by many factors, like fatigue, health, the monitoring environment, extraneous noise, and other variables, so be sure to also check your meters.

 In order to fully understand your meters, you need to have at least a passing familiarity with the scale they are using.
-They’re marked in dB, and the kinds of dB that we encounter most often in the modern audio recording world are dBfs, which is an abbreviation for decibels relative to full-scale.
-Those are the units used on the digital meters we most commonly see on recorders and in computer software.
+Whether they’re marked in dB, or LU, the scale we encounter most often in the modern audio recording world are units relative to full-scale.
+Those are the numbers used on the digital meters we most commonly see on recorders and in computer software.
 In this system, full-scale, the highest intensity of signal that can be encoded, is represented by the number zero, and all other levels are indicated by negative numbers: how many dB the signal is below that full-scale.
-As a signal gets more intense, its dBfs value will get lower: -2dBfs is louder than –5dBfs, which is louder than –10dBfs, and so on.
+As a signal gets more intense, its dBfs value will get smaller: -2dBfs is louder than –5dBfs, which is louder than –10dBfs, and the same is true for LUFS.

 Older equipment often featured VU meters; in most cases they were mechanical needles pivoting across an arched scale.
 This scale did not use zero to represent the absolute maximum level.
 That zero does not mean the same thing as the full-scale zero: this zero indicates a value calibrated to a standard output voltage.
 Using this meter, it was possible, even desirable, to exceed the zero value at times; peaks above 0VU were fine.

 Both kinds of metering are useful in their own ways, and each is better suited for measuring different aspects of an audio signal.
 The trick is that it’s very hard to represent sound on a meter: the very nature of sound is that it’s the CHANGE in sound intensity and pressure over time, and there’s a very complex relationship between the physical properties of the sound itself and the way our ears perceive it.
-So any kind of metering is an approximate representation of what we want to know, but if one learns to use them, they can be very helpful in getting clean, predictable, evenly-balanced sound, but in the end, trust your ears…
+So any kind of metering is an approximate representation of what we want to know.
+If one learns to use them, meters can be very helpful in getting clean, predictable, evenly-balanced sound, but in the end, trust your ears…